Loading...

 What is the Fourth Street Preserve?

-The Fourth Street Preserve is 30 acres of forest in the heart of Lewes—rich in history, ecology, and community significance.
-Currently being purchased through a successful grassroots campaign, it is will be permanently protected with a conservation easement for generations to come.
+The Fourth Street Preserve is a 30-acre forest in the heart of Lewes—rich in history, ecology, and community significance.
+Purchased through a successful grassroots campaign, the preserve is now owned and managed by the City of Lewes and permanently protected by a conservation easement.
+This special place will remain safeguarded for generations to come, honoring both its natural heritage and its importance to the community.

 Want to learn more?
 Visit our FAQ page for answers to common questions about the Preserve, its history, restoration, and future plans.